 Sustainable Practices is proud to have a partnership with the Chatham Orpheum Theater.
 All film screenings that are formally a part of the Sustainability Film Series are screened at the Theater.
 Our films are shown at 9:30 am on the first Saturday of every month.
 Ticket prices for films are ten dollars and proceeds from tickets sales are a revenue source for the activities of Sustainable Practices; they are tax-deductible.

 The Sustainability Film Series will start its third season on September 7, 2019.
-Our films are screened monthly through June 2020.
+Our films are screened monthly through June 2020 and have a start time of 9:30.

 Our film series supports our citizen-based initiatives and we are thankful for our sponsorship relationship with the Chatham Orpheum Theater.
 We typically open our films with an update on our activities across the Cape and close with question, answer, discussion and comment related to the film screened.
 We view our film series as a means of building community and are welcoming to furthering the discussion on issues without limiting perspectives.